 - Train PAFID FtMA field staff in agroforestry nursery establishment and best practices

-- Develop sustainable model for continuation of agroforestry after the initial training
+- Develop a sustainable model for the continuation of agroforestry after the initial training

 - Phases and Deliverables